 Every kite in every MBK series.

-In addition to Japan's Rokkaku, a number of other countries have one or more distinctive local fighter kite designs.
-Here are the main examples, followed by the name of the traditional kite:
+In addition to Japan's rokkaku, a number of other countries have one or more distinctive local fighter-kite designs.
+Here are several major examples, followed by the name of the traditional kite:

-Here is a picture of all 5 types, in order corresponding to the points above:
+Here is a picture of the five types; the order corresponds to the points above:

-Now, getting back to those child fliers, in all cultures...
+Now, let's get back to those child flyers in all cultures...
 The kids

 make fairly crude designs from whatever materials are available.
-Crude
+Crude, that is,

 As mentioned earlier, there's more kite-making on this site than you can poke a stick at :-)